Tomas-Kaiser/docker_tutorial/README.md

 `chmod u+x deploy.sh` to add execute permisson for a user `chmod u-x` to remove execute permission for a user `chmod og+x+r-w file1.sh file2.sh` we can write a number of variations...

+## Building Images

+This section is about:

+- Creating Docker files
+- Versioning images
+- Sharing images
+- Saving and loading images
+- Reducing the image size
+- Speeding up builds